 Dependent variable

-For this analysis, the dependent variable was defined as the difference between schools’ spring and fall monthly average COVID-19 case counts, characterized as the monthly average of school-level number of cases per 100 students from January through March of 2022 minus the monthly average of number of cases per 100 students from October through December of 2021.
+For this analysis, the dependent variable was defined as the difference between schools’ spring and fall monthly average of incident COVID-19 case counts, characterized as the monthly average of school-level number of cases per 100 students from January through March of 2022 minus the monthly average of number of cases per 100 students from October through December of 2021.
 This outcome is hereafter referred to as the “change in the school-level case rate.”

+Y_{i} = Avg Spring Cases per 100 students-Avg Fall Cases per 100 students for school i.

+Independent variables

-Predictors of interest consisted of 10 dichotomous indicators of school districts’ COVID-19 prevention strategy guidance that were aligned to represent adherence to CDC’s operational guidance for K-12 schools to support safe in-person learning during the COVID-19 pandemic.
-In collaboration with CDC staff, the ICF team developed a comprehensive scoring rubric to assess the extent to which publicly available school district guidance documents required or recommended implementation of key COVID-19 prevention strategies.
-The scoring rubric (see Overview of Data Collection Methods District Policy Assessment section of the report and Appendix A. District Policy Scoring Information) aligned with CDC prevention guidance for K-12 schools that was published prior to the July 9, 2021, update.
+Predictors of interest consisted of school district COVID-19 policies, based on scoring of published prevention strategy guidance that were aligned to represent adherence to CDC’s operational guidance for K-12 schools to support safe in-person learning during the COVID-19 pandemic.

-Once school district-level COVID-19 prevention guidance documents were obtained, documents were scored using a combination of human scoring and machine learning (ML) methods.
-A full description of methods used for scoring can be found in Overview of Data Collection Methods District Policy Assessment section of the report and in Appendix A. District Policy Scoring Information.
-Operational definitions of prevention strategy indicators, as well as school-level and county-level covariates, are presented in Table 25.
+School district policies were scored using a combination of human scoring and machine learning (ML) methods.
+Human raters met to standardize how to categorize and rate COVID-19 prevention guidance using a 41-item scoring rubric assessing the extent to which school district policies required or recommended implementation of 10 key COVID-19 prevention strategies (Table 25).
+Once raters agreed on the requirements and scoring criteria, they reviewed 427 policy guidance documents containing image files and infographics and recorded their scores.
+Criteria for scoring were also used to train a keyword matching model ML algorithm that was used to assess and score 757 policy guidance documents in pdf and Microsoft Word format.

+Covariates

+A number of school-level and count-level characteristics of interest were selected as covariates based on XYZ.
+Please refer to Table 25 for the list of covariates and operational definitions of each.

 Table 25.
 Study measures